rebelsky/sams-assorted-musings-reflections/writers-at-grinnell-2019-09-03.md

 4 p.m. _The Death of Intangibles: How Sports are Measuring the Previously Unmeasurable_
 Sean Forman ‘94, President, Sports Reference, LLC

 ---

+**_Appendix: Alt Text_**

+As you might expect, I've added "alt text" for the image that I included.
+Here's what I wrote.

+> A person who presents as a right-handed white male sits in a wooden chair with a pen in hand and a notebook on lap.
+In the foreground sits an out-of-focus dusty old mechanical typewriter.
+On a stand are five books: A used copy of George Sanders' _Congratulations, by the way_, Stuart Dybek's _I Sailed with Magellan_, Robert Bolaño's _The Savage Detectives_, a beat-up copy of _The Scribner Anthology of Short Fiction_, and a red hardback tome whose name I cannot decipher.
+Next to the books is a black cap with the Honor-G symbol.
+At the center of the image is a white circle with a small black triangle, representing a 'play' button.

+Can anyone tell what the other book is?

+---